Skip to content

 Export Data

-Export data from table, variables, google sheet into data in the form of JSON, CSV or plain text file.
+Export data from table, variables, Google Sheet as JSON, CSV or plain text.

 Data to Export